 With the abandonment of wet process, most of these embellishments have disappeared.
 The larger Lepol kilns had short enlarged rear sections, although the smaller kilns were straight.
 Suspension preheater kilns are invariably short, straight cylinders, with minor conical constrictions at the inlet, and sometimes the outlet.

-All rotary kilns essentially take the form of beams supported at a few points - the tyres - along their length, with the added complication that they rotate.
+All rotary kilns essentially take the form of beams supported at a few points - the tyres (riding rings) - along their length, with the added complication that they rotate.
 The shell has to cope with all the forces involved, but is necessarily thin, since weight must be minimised.
 The design and maintenance of the kiln need to keep the distortion of the structure within acceptable limits.
 Flexure as the kiln rotates causes reduction in the life of the refractory lining (see below) as well as fatiguing the shell itself.

 A number of different mechanical deformations occur.
 Diagrams show the nature of the distortion in an exaggerated form.